 This is nothing surprising, as homeowners have a right to be concerned.
 The annual budget affects the HOA's health entirely, but it also affects homeowners' finances.
 This is likely to become a bigger problem when there is little transparency or communication regarding the budget.
 Every decision needs an explanation or rationale behind it, and should also take into consideration feedback from all community members.
 Without this, residents are more likely to distrust the board's motives.

 Improving board communication regarding budget information can go a long way toward defusing homeowner contention.
-Does your board do a good enough job when communicating with residents about the HOA budget, or do you do what's necessary to fulfill state requirements and comply with your bylaws?
+Does your board do a good enough job when communicating with residents about the HOA budget and fees, or do you do what's necessary to fulfill state requirements and comply with your bylaws?
 The four suggestions here are the right place to start.

 Christine Lentz, president of FirstService Residential in Missouri, also recommends board transparency about any significant projects that could negatively impact the budget.
 "Be as transparent as possible regarding the decision, and provide the answer to the 'why.'
 For example, "why will the community be over budget in spending or under budget in revenue?"